Flood Advisory Issued for Island of Hawai‘i

-At 5:17 p.m., radar indicated heavy rain near Captain Cook.
-Rain was falling at a rate of one to two inches per hour.
+At 6:28 p.m., rain gage reports indicated heavy rain falling near Orchidlands Estates.
+The Mountainview gage reported rain was falling at a rate of two inches per hour.

 Stay away from streams, drainage ditches and low lying areas prone to flooding.